-There are many things to do in York, England, a town popular with visitors year round, who come to explore the city’s historical Roman, Medieval, and Viking ties as well as to visit its many attractions such as York Castle Museum, Clifford’s Tower, and the National Railway Museum.
-The city also offers top end dining, drinking and shopping opportunities in historic districts like The Shambles and Stonegate.
-York is easily accessible via train from London and Edinburgh, with many visitors choosing to visit for a day or to stay overnight in the area in order to fully explore the city, take advantage of the things to do in York, England and visit the other nearby attractions.
+There are many things to do in York, a town with historical Roman, Medieval, and Viking ties.
+Highlights include visits to the York Castle Museum, Clifford’s Tower, and the National Railway Museum.
+The city also offers unique dining, drinking and shopping in historic districts like The Shambles and Stonegate.
+York is easily accessible via train from London and Edinburgh, with many visitors choosing to visit for a day or to stay overnight in the area in order to fully explore the city, take advantage of the things to do in York and visit the other nearby attractions.

 York Castle Museum: